 |Collaboration and partnership||Yarra Riverkeeper Association, Friends of Steele Creek, Werribee River Association, Friends of the Barwon River, Gippsland Environment Group, Lord Mayors Charitable Foundation, RE Ross Trust|

 Actions and planning for Victoria’s waterways, including the outcome of the Yarra Strategic Plan, aim to be ambitious, robust and transformative.
-This project builds on several years’ work responding to the needs of communities for protection and restoration of waterways through improved governance and higher legislative standards (see Protecting the Western Rivers case study).
+This project builds on several years’ work responding to the needs of communities for protection and restoration of waterways through improved governance and higher legislative standards (see Waterways of the West case study).

 - In a model based on sucessful past experience, the project will be delivered by a lawyer with relevant experience and a community organiser who will lead in the development of community engagement and network opportunities.